hawkfish/duckdb-taco/README.md

 ## Connecting

-Once the Taco is installed and you have launched Tableau, you can create a new connection by choosing "DuckDB JDBC by DuckDB Labs":
+Once the Taco is installed and you have launched Tableau, you can create a new connection by choosing "DuckDB JDBC by MotherDuck":

 <img width="1364" alt="Development Mode Connect" src="./images/taco-dev.png">